Skip to navigation menu Skip to content

 Learn more about cancer clinical trials at Seattle Children’s

 Most people who had cancerous tumors visit Seattle Children’s for follow-up care for 5 years.
-If you live far from Seattle, your child may get some follow-up care from a cancer doctor in your own community.
+If you live far from Seattle, you may get some follow-up care from a cancer doctor in your own community.

 Our Cancer Survivor Program provides long-term follow-up care to help young people stay healthy after being treated for cancer in childhood.

-During follow-up visits at Seattle Children’s, your child’s team will:
+During follow-up visits at Seattle Children’s, your team will:

 • Look for any signs that cancer is returning